Log in

 Student Classes

-NYMC is not a tutoring or test preparation program.
-Classes focus on material you won’t encounter in the regular curriculum.
-We’ll help you develop reasoning and problem solving skills, and along the way will help you enjoy, appreciate, and expand your knowledge of mathematics.
+NYMC is not a place to get tutoring or test prep.
+Our classes explore mathematics you won’t find in the regular curriculum.
+We’ll help you develop your logical thinking and problem-solving skills, and along the way, we’ll help you enjoy, understand, and expand your mathematical knowledge.

 To subscribe to announcements about student classes, see our contact page.